-The Company didn't generate any revenue during the three month period ended June 30, 2021 ("Current Quarter") or the three month period ended June 30, 2020 ("Prior Year Quarter").
+The Company didn't generate any revenue during the three month period ended December 31, 2021 ("Current Quarter") or the three month period ended December 31, 2020 ("Prior Year Quarter").

-During the Current Quarter, the Company reported a net loss of \$314,573 which was a significant decline from the Prior Year Quarter which recorded income of \$163,320.
-The primary reason for the decrease was the gain on short-term investments that was reported in the Prior Year Quarter.
+During the Current Quarter, the Company reported a net loss of \$553,262 which was a significant change from the Prior Year Quarter which recorded a loss of \$120,115.
+The primary reason for the difference was the share-based payments recognized in the Current Quarter due to vested stock options and RSUs.